fabianocouto/fabianocouto/README.md

 I'm Senior Software Engineer from Rio de Janeiro, Brazil.

-I believe that the future is totally in the clouds and that web applications will take over the world.
-Computers and cell phones will need only a web browser.
+I believe that the future will be entirely in the clouds and that web applications will dominate the world.
+Computers and cell phones will only need a web browser.

 <div class="d-block">
   <a href="https://github.com/anuraghazra/github-readme-stats" title="GitHub Readme Stats"><img width=49.5% src="https://github-readme-stats.vercel.app/api?username=fabianocouto&show_icons=true&include_all_commits=true&count_private=true&bg_color=24292f&text_color=adbac7&border_color=373e47&icon_color=adbac7" alt="fabianocouto" /></a>